Email Marketing 101: Your Go-To Checklist

 - Is the email mobile-friendly?

 - Are you sending it at the best time?

 Take a look at our infographic below for a visual checklist for your email marketing.

-For more details about how to perfect your email marketing strategy, read our top tips below.
+For more details about how to perfect your email marketing strategy, read our top eight tips below.

 One of the most important components of your email marketing strategy is your list of subscribers.
 If you’re taking the time to set up campaigns, you probably want to reach as many people as possible.
 The easiest way to build your email list is to place a “button” on your website—and in a visible location—allowing visitors to opt in.

 An email blast should be valuable to the reader in some way, but that doesn’t mean it needs to be long.
 The ideal email has a balance of text and graphics.
 If the email is too long-winded, readers are more prone to lose interest and not read what you’re trying to communicate.
 Follow this simple email marketing tip by keeping it brief and to the point.

 Even if you have the perfect graphic-to-text balance, people probably won’t read your email if they don’t care about the topic.
 After awhile, they may stop opening your emails altogether and unsubscribe.
 By accurately targeting your email audience and crafting a relevant message for the email list you’ve built, you can expect a more loyal and quality reader-base.

 Email blasts are a simple method for directing people to your website.
 Whether you’re sending a newsletter, an announcement, or your latest specials, take advantage of the interaction.
 Add a link encouraging readers to visit your website for more details.
 Just as important, make sure the page they land on is a quality representation of your practice and has the details they’re looking for.

 Think about the purpose of the email you’re sending.
 Do you want people to take advantage of a special before it ends?
 Do you want them to schedule a consultation for an exciting new treatment?
 Make sure your message specifically supports the end goal, with a clear statement of what action they should take next.